moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

 ```

 Finally, it is possible to set several other properties.
-Some be applied on one side of the relation:
+Some may be applied on one side of the relation:

 - container _(the side "contains" the other one, see the different keyword)_
 - derived _(the relation is not part of the model but is computed)_
 - source _(source of an association)_
 - target _(source of an association)_

-Others can be applied on the relation:
+Others can be applied on the relation itself:

 - withoutPrimaryContainer _(Since an element can only have one container, it allows one to create another containment relation.
 This relation will not set the method `#belongsTo`)_
 - withNavigation _(force the relation to appear in the Moose Playground)_